timonviola/timonviola.github.io/content/devlog/ssh-known-hosts.md

 +++

 # Where do we start from?
-So I never really thought about, how to *debug* `ssh`.
-It was always just working and if not, I could just quickly generate a new key-pair.
+SSH has been around for quite a while - 30 years.
+It is one of those tools, which I rely on everyday, and never really looked into it after it was _working_.
+No I did not read the whole [RFC](https://www.openssh.com/txt/rfc4253.txt), but I picked one small part of it: `known_hosts`.

+_(The RFC doesn't mention known hosts.)_

 I also thought that ssh needs 2 files (keys):
 - public (id_ed25519) and
 - private key-pair (id_ed25519.pub)

-And maybe a +1 (I have a pretty neat "config" file, with useful aliases, key-chain configuration etc.).
+And you can have a `+1` config file (with useful aliases, key-chain configuration etc.).

 However, there is a `known_hosts` file, which is pretty important.
-Here is the contents of `known_hosts`:
+From `man ssh`:
 ```
 ssh  automatically  maintains  and  checks  a database containing
 identification for all hosts it has ever been  used  with.
 Host